Mehedi16009/ReDAG-RT/README.md

 ## Overview

-Modern robotic systems routinely deploy multiple concurrent computation pipelines — spanning perception, localization, planning, and control — within a shared middleware runtime.
+Modern robotic systems run multiple computation pipelines at once: perception, localization, planning, and control, all inside a shared middleware runtime.
+In ROS 2, each pipeline forms a directed acyclic graph (DAG) of callbacks, and a single executor dispatches all of them.

-In ROS 2, these pipelines are naturally structured as directed acyclic graphs (DAGs) of callbacks, all dispatched by a unified executor.
-The default `SingleThreadedExecutor` and `MultiThreadedExecutor`, however, rely on best-effort FIFO dispatch without enforcing any rate-based priority relations across independent DAG pipelines.
-This fundamental architectural gap induces cross-DAG priority inversion — a structural condition in which low-frequency callbacks preempt high-frequency control-critical callbacks solely by virtue of earlier queue arrival — producing uncontrolled callback contention, unbounded blocking terms, and deadline instability under concurrent multi-DAG workloads.
-Under moderate to high processor utilization, these effects amplify jitter and drive deadline miss rates exceeding 70%, rendering default ROS 2 execution semantics incompatible with the timing guarantees required by safety-critical cyber-physical systems.
+The problem is that the default `SingleThreadedExecutor` and `MultiThreadedExecutor` use plain FIFO dispatch.
+They do not enforce any rate-based priority across independent DAGs.
+This causes cross-DAG priority inversion, where low-frequency callbacks block high-frequency, control-critical ones simply because they arrived in the queue first.
+The result is uncontrolled contention, unbounded blocking, and unstable deadlines once multiple DAGs run concurrently.
+At moderate to high utilization, this pushes deadline miss rates past 70%, which makes default ROS 2 execution unsuitable for safety-critical cyber-physical systems.

-This repository presents **ReDAG-RT**, a user-space global scheduling framework that restores deterministic multi-DAG execution within unmodified ROS 2.
-ReDAG-RT introduces a Rate-Priority (RP)-driven global ready-queue architecture that orders all callbacks system-wide by activation rate, enforces per-DAG concurrency bounds via configurable `max_active` parameters, and eliminates cross-graph priority inversion — without modifying the ROS 2 API, the executor interface, or the Linux kernel scheduler.
+This repository contains **ReDAG-RT**, a user-space global scheduling framework built on top of unmodified ROS 2.
+It introduces a Rate-Priority (RP) global ready queue that orders every callback in the system by activation rate, enforces per-DAG concurrency limits through configurable `max_active` parameters, and removes cross-graph priority inversion.
+None of this requires changes to the ROS 2 API, the executor interface, or the Linux kernel scheduler.

-The framework formalizes a multi-DAG task model
-$\mathcal{G} = \{G_k = (V_k, E_k)\}$, derives worst-case
-interference bounds $I_i = \sum_{\tau_j \in hp(i)} C_j$,
-and establishes response-time recurrences and schedulability conditions grounded in classical Rate-Monotonic theory.
+The framework also formalizes a multi-DAG task model $\mathcal{G} = \{G_k = (V_k, E_k)\}$, derives worst-case interference bounds $I_i = \sum_{\tau_j \in hp(i)} C_j$, and builds response-time recurrences and schedulability conditions on classical Rate-Monotonic theory.

-All experimental configurations, raw runtime traces, analysis scripts, and high-resolution figures reported in the manuscript are preserved in this repository to support complete reproducibility.
-The artifact is validated under mixed-period, mixed-criticality synthetic workloads in a containerized ROS 2 Humble environment, and all results are directly reconstructible from the automation pipeline included in `/scripts`.
+All experimental configurations, raw runtime traces, analysis scripts, and figures from the manuscript are included here for full reproducibility.
+The framework is validated under mixed-period, mixed-criticality synthetic workloads in a containerized ROS 2 Humble environment, and every result can be reproduced directly through the automation pipeline in `/scripts`.

 ---